arthurk/arthurk.github.io/encrypting-k8s-secrets-with-sealed-secrets/index.md

 Sealed Secrets is a secure way to manage Kubernetes secrets in version control.
 The encryption key is stored and secrets are decrypted in the cluster.
 The client doesn't have access to the encryption key.

 The client uses the `kubeseal` CLI tool to generate `SealedSecret` manifests that hold encrypted data.
 After applying the file the server-side controller will recognize a new sealed secret resource and decrypt it to create a `Secret` resource.

-Overall I'd recommend to use Sealed Secrets for improved security.